laravel/forge-sdk/readme.md

 $server = $forge->server(SERVER_ID_HERE);
 ```

-On multiple actions this SDK supports you may need to pass some parameters, for example when creating a new server:
+On multiple actions supported by this SDK you may need to pass some parameters, for example when creating a new server:

 ```php
 $server = $forge->createServer([